lukamiletic95/papers/Ideal and restrictive.md

 ```

 At the beginning, a *C* node tries to establish a connection with a selected *FN* node, in order to obtain the validator set.
 In case the connection was not established successfully, the function returns false.
-If everything
+After that, a call of the *requestValidatorSet() * returns the validator set for the following consensus instance.
+Note that this is a blocking call, and the client awaits until it receives the information.
+Finally, *C* loops through all the members of the validator set and tries

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTA1NzU0MjY4LDI1NTU1ODY5NCwtMTcwMz
-YwNjIyNywtNzg0NDAwMDQ2LC00OTY5ODA2MjMsLTEyMDkwMTYy
-MjksMTAwMTE2NTQ1OSwtMTc5OTU2MzI5NiwxNzI3NzY1NDE0LC
-01NzcwMTkyODAsMzg4NTQyNjQyLDYxNzIzOTUzLC0xNzE5MzUz
-NTU3LDg0NDk0MDMwMSwtOTA4MzgzNzksLTkyODg2NjMzOV19
+eyJoaXN0b3J5IjpbMTY1MDIzMjcxMywyNTU1NTg2OTQsLTE3MD
+M2MDYyMjcsLTc4NDQwMDA0NiwtNDk2OTgwNjIzLC0xMjA5MDE2
+MjI5LDEwMDExNjU0NTksLTE3OTk1NjMyOTYsMTcyNzc2NTQxNC
+wtNTc3MDE5MjgwLDM4ODU0MjY0Miw2MTcyMzk1MywtMTcxOTM1
+MzU1Nyw4NDQ5NDAzMDEsLTkwODM4Mzc5LC05Mjg4NjYzMzldfQ
+==
 -->